 Advanced Placement Calculus BC 1 Credit Gr.
-11, 12 Course: 3139
+11. 12 Course: 3139 Auvanceu riacement calculus DC T CI CUIL 01.11,12 Codisc.
+3133

 This course is a continuation of AP Calculus AB.
 The combined three semesters of these two courses are roughly equivalent to one year of college level Calculus and completes the College Board syllabus needed for the Calculus BC exam.
 Topics include: The Calculus of Hyperbolic functions, convergence test for series, Taylor and Maclaurin series, parametric, vector, and polar functions.
 Indefinite integrals and partial fractions are also a part of the course.